\\\ Pet First Aid

 Tips For Buying Your Pet First Aid Box

-- If you plan to pop it into a space in your car take the measurements before buying your first aid pack, as they come in all kinds of shapes and sizes, making sure that it can be stowed away in the space.
+- If you plan to pop it into a space in your car take the measurements before buying your first aid pet pack, as they come in all kinds of shapes and sizes, making sure that it can be stowed away safely in the designated space.

 - Look for a quality, strong outer pack that won’t break easily and closes well keeping dust and dirt out.